project-gemmi/gemmi/docs/mol.rst

 * mmCIF (PDBx/mmCIF),
 * PDB (with popular extensions),
-* one or two more to come.
+* mmJSON,
+* a binary format (MMTF, binary CIF, or own format) is to be considered.

 PDBx/mmCIF format
 =================